 The coronavirus has touched every area of our lives.
 While the health scare dominates how we live, work and relate to one another, the financial impacts have also devastated many.

 Let me offer other possible ways to get or free up money quickly.
-A word of caution: Before you act please talk to us or another financial advisor to make sure you make the right choice for you now and in the long run.
+A word of caution: Before you act, please talk to us or your financial advisor to make sure you make the right choice for you now and in the long run.

-You still must pay income taxes on the amount but you have the option to spread them over three years instead of paying all at once.
-You may also be able to contribute back to the same retirement account in the future to make up the withdrawal—which I highly recommend if you can do so.
+The maximum CRD you can take from all plan types combined is $100,000.
+You still must pay income taxes on amounts you withdraw but you can spread them over three years instead of paying all at once.
+You may also be able to contribute back to the same retirement account to make up the withdrawal --which I highly recommend if you can do so.

 If you can’t withdraw from a retirement account or don’t want to, here are some ways you could either get funds fast or otherwise free up money.